EE109 – Fall 2022: Introduction to Embedded Systems

 Now that the scope knows to trigger on a rising signal edge on channel 1, we need to tell the scope exactly what voltage level to trigger on.
 The trigger level is adjusted with "Level" knob in the Trigger section and the value is shown at the top right of the display.
 Right now it probably says "0.0V" and this is the problem.
 Since the signal goes from 0 volts to about 2.5 volts, there is no rising edge where it is zero volts so the scope is not triggering.
 The scope actually tells us that it's not triggering by putting "Auto?" in the top right of the screen.
 The question mark is the scope's way of saying that it's not triggering.

-Useful Tip: You can always return the trigger point to the center of the screen by pressing the horizontal position knob.
+Useful Tip: If the trigger point has been moved left or right so much that it's not visible on the screen, this is indicated with an empty triangle at the top of the display.
+You can always return the trigger point to the center of the screen by pressing the horizontal position knob.

 - The last step is to change the horizontal scale factor, also known as the "time base" so we can see more of what the signal looks like.
 Rotate the large knob in the Horizontal section of the front panel to change the time per division (shown at the top of the display) until it says 500μs.
 We can now see that the signal is a square wave that repeats every 1000 microseconds, or 1msec.
 From the vertical scale we can see that the signal goes between zero volts and +2.5 volts.